jsa2/aad-auth-n-z/readme.md

 - Mitigation by user assignment

 Requiring user assignment on Service Principal settings prevents arbitrary client credential enabled apps from being issued tokens with the correct audience for the attacker.
+The mitigation was originally proposed by [Johan Lindroos](https://www.linkedin.com/in/johanlindroos/)

 ✅ Setting on graph API
 ![img](img/SPN-UserAssignemtn.png)